shunbolt/Func_Prog_EFREI_2021/README.md

 Please note that the second argument is a percentage and not a probability, for example, if you want to send 100 messages in the "DRONE" topic with 20% of alerts, you should write : run DRONE 100 20

+### How to setup kafka cluster ?

+Execute 'kafka_2.12-2.4.0/kafka_start.sh' [topic_name]

+Logs from zookeeper/ kafka servers are stored in .logs files.